FitFest fundraiser helps Hendrickson acquire new PE technology

 At the report of a starter’s pistol, Hendrickson High School (Pflugerville, Texas) hit the ground running with a new way to raise money by putting the community in touch with its physical education program.

-Hendrickson hosted its Hawk Nation IHT Spirit FitFest powered by adidas Sunday afternoon, a fundraising 5K/Kids K fun run and health expo.
-Entrants got to wear the adidas Zone for IHT Spirit wrist heart rate monitors during the run and got to see how their heart rate responded with the IHT Spirit System software immediately after finishing.
+Hendrickson hosted its Hawk Nation IHT Spirit FitFest Sunday afternoon, a fundraising 5K/Kids K fun run and health expo.
+Entrants got to wear the IHT Zone wrist heart rate monitors during the run and got to see how their heart rate responded with the IHT Spirit System software immediately after finishing.
 Participants also received the report via email.

 “The runners were excited to see their heart rate report as they finished the 5K,” said IHT President and co-founder Jen Ohlson.
 “You could see the excitement in their faces as they saw what they had accomplished.”

 Hendrickson hosted the FitFest to raise money to purchase class sets of the Zone monitors along with the software.
 Despite cooler-than-expected temperatures, the event enjoyed a successful debut.
 The field of runners included students, parents, community members and young children – some of whom ran both the Kids’ K and full 5K – as well as members of Hendrickson’s cross country team.